Check for Webinoly updates sudo webinoly -update # SFTP Access sudo webinoly -login-www-data=on # Purge Cache sudo webinoly -clear-cache # Backups sudo webinoly -backup=s3 -profile=mysite # Server timezone sudo webinoly -timezone

 Allow SFTP access to www-data user

-Very useful for uploading files through SFTP, this user has very limited access permissions and can only be used to log in through SFTP and with access only to the file folders of your websites.
+Very useful for uploading files through SFTP, this user has very limited access permissions and can only be used to log in through SFTP and with access only to the data folders of your websites.

 sudo webinoly -login-www-data=on